ZsBT/php-misc/README.md

 php-misc
 =========

+Repo is currently re-organized for composer support.

-Just look into the the files to see what they do.
+Until it's done, just look into the files to see what they do.